-Product packaging plays several essential functions that enable commerce and trade.
-The functions of modern-day packaging go beyond containing, protecting, and preserving products.
+Product Package plays several essential functions that enable commerce and trade.
+The functions of modern-day packing go beyond containing, protecting, and preserving products.
 It also includes features to communicate, promote, and transact products.
-Packaging provides several emotional cues designed to affect consumers’ perception of the product and influence their behavior.
+Packing provides several emotional cues designed to affect consumers’ perception of the product and influence their behavior.

-Today we see the packaging is typical to a common man, but the evolution of packaging took 150years.
+Today we see the pack is typical to a common man, but the evolution of packaging took 150years.
 It starts to stop the aging of the product, such as liquor, medical syrups, and water.
 Now, it has been a complete changeover to modern packaging with plastic and machinery evolution.
-With growing competition and constant technological discoveries have shaped the development of packaging since the 1860s.
+Growing competition and constant technological discoveries have shaped the development of the pack since the 1860s.

 This word discovered in the late 16th century in France: its pacquage.
 You will get the definition of packaging on many websites but can’t get the cheat code.
 So, the secret behind the packaging word, it’s pack—aging (unofficial).

-The packaging is designed to protect the product, which is packed inside the packaging and prolongs the shelf life as needed.
-When a customer buys a product, he thinks that when he opens the packaging, the pack will get in a new condition.
+The pacquage is designed to protect the product, which is packed inside the packaging and prolongs the shelf life as needed.
+When a customer buys a product, he thinks that when he opens the pack, the pack will get in a new condition.
 We suppose the product will not get any environmental or physical damage.

 Packaging revolution in World War